data61/PSL/MiLkMaId/README.md

 ## List of Heuristics

 Note that these heuristics take the form of assertions.
 When we feed the results of these assertions to machine learning algorithms, the results should be treated as _dummy variables_, which map `SOME true` to `1.0`, `SOME false` to `-1.0`, and `NONE` to `0.0`.

 - [X] 1.
-At least one argument of induction is an argument of an innermost constant that is a function.
+Check if at least one argument of induction is an argument of an innermost constant that is a function.
 - [X] 2.
-If the first sub-goal contains (a) constant(s) defined with the `fun` keyword as an innermost function, use `c.induct`.
+Check if the `induct` method uses `c.induct` in case the first sub-goal contains (a) constant(s) defined with the `fun` keyword as an innermost function.
 - [ ] 3.
-If one uses `bla.induct` rule and `bla.inducts` conclusion has `n` arguemnts in the uncurried form,
+If one uses `bla.induct` rule and `bla.induct`'s conclusion has `n` arguemnts in the uncurried form,
          he/she should specify `n` variables to which the induct method should apply induction on.
          And these arguements should not only be variables and they also should be arguements of `bla`.
          Furthermore, the order of arguments to the `induct` method should be the same as